MaxLugo/SVARIV/README.md

 Contains the related functions for the implementation.

 example.py
+This file will call SVARIV.py functions and replicates the results. file format .py (native python)

+example.ipynb
-This file will call SVARIV.py functions and replicates the results
+This file will call SVARIV.py functions and replicates the results. file format .ipynb (jupyter)

+Both files example.* are the same in the content.

 requirements.txt
 libraries required to run the the python implementation